 The problem is that can make it feel like a them, not us culture.
 Millennials especially are a we generation.
 Make them feel isolated or alone and they just won’t stand for it.

-What to do: Make sure you find ways to introduce everyone to the new assoicate.
-Take care to build enough rapport with them from the outset, so you can describe something your senior associate and the newbie Millennial might have in common.
+That way you can describe something your senior associate and the newbie millennial might have in common and break the ice.
 Be as concerned that they fit into your culture as much as how they’ll sell your product.

 If you are more ambitious, take a look at how you can adapt the peer-to-peer model being used by a California Ace Hardware where associates are able to share their knowledge in a new way that is fun and builds community.

 See also: How To Choose The Right Sales Training For Your Store

 Oops, that smarts.
 I know.
 I used to be rotten to work for when I began in retail.
 I’d either kick them up the stairs with a promotion or out the door with a pink slip.
 While that worked in the early 80s, being hard-nosed or inconsiderate will alienate both your best and newest workers.